chiomachy/chatbot/README.md

 # Building a Chatbot on Azure
-This file contains URLs from the demos in Cloud Academy's _Building a Chatbot on Azure_ course.
+This file contains URLs from the demos a Chatbot on Azure_ course.

 ### Introduction
 [Azure Free Trial](https://azure.microsoft.com/free)